AnanthSankaralingam/chromie/README.md

 2. integrate google oauth apis

 ### BUGS
-1. project limits are not correctly enforced. free user can build up to 3 projects (check if this is true or not)
-2. browser_minutes not updated in supabase token_usage even though successfully monitored
-3. UX: update shared_icons to use chromie as default icon for extensions

 ### SECURITY
 1. "See" feature needs to check for malicious additions before running html in frontend